OWASP/www-chapter-colorado-springs/index.md

 Join us on our [Discord Channel](https://discord.gg/dbgDS43N)

 We are currently looking to build up our Leadership Team!
-If you are interested, please reach out to Mike Forgione through [email](mike.forgione@owasp.org) or through a Direct Message on Discord!
+If you are interested, please reach out to Mike Forgione through email at mike.forgione@owasp.org or through a Direct Message on Discord!

 ### Are you Interested in presenting at a meet up? ###
-Please make sure you read the [speaker agreement](/www-policy/speaker-agreement) and email the chapter leader [Mike Forgione](mike.forgione@owasp.org) to get things started!
+Please make sure you read the [speaker agreement](/www-policy/speaker-agreement) and email the chapter leader mike.forgione@owasp.orgto get things started!